 Hit a Wall During a Web Design Project?5 Tactics to Get Back on Track

 Fatigue is one culprit behind mental unraveling.
-When fatigued, it’s common to generate different flavors of the same ideas, develop less divergent concepts and to go blank at times.
-However, even when full of energy you could hit a cerebral tail spin caused by cognitive fixedness.
+When fatigued, it’s common to generate different flavors of the same ideas, develop less divergent concepts, and go blank at times.
+However, even when full of energy you could hit a cerebral tailspin caused by cognitive fixedness.
 Cognitive fixedness is defined as “a state of mind when an object or situation is perceived in one specific way, to the exclusion of any alternative.”
 In other words, you are stuck in a vicious loop, locked into repetitive forms of the same thinking.

 If you feel like you’ve hit a wall, consider these suggestions to get back on track.